Mastering HACCP for Butcher Shops: A Comprehensive Guide to Raw Meat Safety

 Effective monitoring protocols serve as the backbone of any HACCP plan.
 These protocols should be tailored to the specific processes and hazards associated with raw meat handling.
 Key components include:

-- Critical Control Points (CCPs): Identify and define CCPs where specific hazards may occur.
+- Identify and define CCPs where specific hazards may occur.

 Furthermore, it is essential to involve all staff members in the monitoring process.
 Training sessions should be conducted regularly to ensure that employees understand their roles in maintaining food safety and are equipped to recognize deviations from established protocols.